 Both Sleep Support and Calm Support contain magnesium citrate.
 If you took both of these supplements together, you would get over 100 mg of magnesium per day.
 This is a good dosage and I’ve had the best results with mega-doses of up to 300 mg per day.

 Calm Support contains a few different ingredients that are not in Sleep Support that can also help to end alcohol withdrawal insomnia:

 Calm Support is the only alcohol recovery supplement I’ve seen that contains mucuna pruriens, without which my post-acute withdrawal would have been much more difficult.

 It also contains other ingredients that I’ve used since post-acute withdrawal for reducing anxiety and helping me feel more mentally stable.

 If I’d just quit drinking and I was struggling with alcohol withdrawal insomnia, I would take:

 Everyone is biochemically different, but I’m confident that this combination would work wonders for a very high percentage of people struggling with alcohol withdrawal insomnia.

-Sleep Support and Alcohol Support can be purchased with free shipping from the Vitamin Support website, which also offers a 100% money-back guarantee.
+Sleep Support and Calm Support can be purchased with free shipping from the Calm Support website, which also offers a 100% money-back guarantee.

 If I were to try the above combination for alcohol withdrawal insomnia, I would wait about a week to assess my results before considering something else on this list.